 Figure 4a shows an example of a simulation with a low-absorbing marine aerosol layer.
 These layers, which represent 71 % of the aerosol monolayer columns found over ocean, provide an IIR signature inside the clear-sky signature uncertainty (red and blue dashed ellipses).
-The IIR observations are then of no help for the classification of such layers.
+The IIR observations is then of no help for the classification of such layers.

 Unlike non-absorbing aerosols, the IIR signature in dust layers can be outside the clear-sky uncertainty region, as illustrated in Fig. 4b.
-A dust layer with $0.2 < \tau < 3$ and $z{top} \ge 4$ km has an IIR signature very different from a cloud with such optical depth and altitude (Fig. 3), in agreement with previous studies (e.g., Ackerman, 1997; Capelle et al., 2018).
+A dust layer with $0.2 < \tau < 3$ and $z{\rm top} \ge 4$ km has an IIR signature very different from a cloud with such optical depth and altitude (Fig. 3), in agreement with previous studies (e.g., Ackerman, 1997; Capelle et al., 2018).
 Using optical depth and altitude information from CALIOP allows a more robust interpretation of the IIR signature and subsequent cloud-aerosol discrimination.

 We acknowledge that these simulations do not represent an exhaustive view of the IIR signatures of clouds and aerosols since we have chosen specific compositions, microphysics, size distributions, and atmospheric profiles.
 The goal is to illustrate the variation of the IIR signature with altitude and optical depth and ultimately to provide insight into the possibility to discriminate clouds from aerosols.
-Nonetheless, preliminary ARTDECO simulations for soot aerosols do not show clear evidence that smoke